rabeyamily/projects_hw02/README.md

 - Scrapes quotes from Goodreads
 - Stores quotes in a CSV file
 - Retrieves random quotes
-- Searches quotes by keyword
+- Searches quotes by keyword or author's name
 - Simple command-line interface

 ## Requirements